Skip to content

 Anaconda distributions

-For users without special requirements, the recommended distribution is the Anaconda.
-Anaconda is provided for Python versions 2 and 3.
-The modules are named Anaconda2 resp.
-Anaconda3.
-These are also the recommended distribution for users who whish to use the interactive environment spyder, though spyder is also provided for a few selected versions of the Python distribution.
+For users without special requirements, the recommended distribution is Anaconda.
+Anaconda is provided for Python versions 2 and 3, named Anaconda2 and Anaconda3 respectively.
+These are also the recommended distributions for users who wish to use the interactive environment spyder, though spyder is also provided for a few selected versions of the Python distribution.

-To get the full functionality of the Anaconda environment should use the following commands:
+To get the full functionality of the Anaconda environment use the following commands:

 module load Anaconda3